bradcar/bno08x_i2c_spi_MicroPython/README.md

     accuracy, timestamp_us = bno.acceleration.meta

-If you are using quaternions for various processing and at a later time you want to convert to an euler angle (degrees), you can use the following conversion function:
+If you are using quaternions for various processing and at a later time you want to convert to an euler angle (degrees), you can use the following conversion function which uses the common aerospace / robotics convention (XYZ rotation order (roll-pitch-yaw)).

     i, j, k, r = bno.quaternion